-The weighted average life of the outstanding share purchase warrants at May 31, 2020 was 1.02 years.
+The weighted average life of the outstanding share purchase warrants at May 31, 2021 was 0.87 years (2020 - 1.02 years).

 (e) Reserves

 Stock option reserve

 The stock option reserve records items recognized as stock-based compensation expense until such time that the stock options are exercised, at which time the corresponding amount will be transferred to share capital.